AdamWardVGP/AndroidMultiModule/README.md

 ==============================

-This project is meant to be a minimal starting point for a multi-module gradle build setup, with a few dependencies already packaged and setup to have a quick start for new projects.
+This project is meant to be a minimal starting point for a multi-module gradle build setup, with utility gradle plugins, versions catalog and a few dependencies already packaged to have a quick start for building new projects.

 # Included Dependencies